vs

 Pug — Advantages

-Good for first-time dog owners due to easier training.
+Good for first-time dog owners due to manageable needs.

-Lower exercise needs make them easier to manage.
+Lower exercise requirements, making them easier to care for.

 Disadvantages

-Lower energy level may not suit active families.
+Lower energy level may not suit active individuals.

 Frequently Asked Questions